11 ways to get from Antigua to Lake Atitlan

 If you like to travel on your own schedule and plan to see several locations in Guatemala, renting your own car could be a great idea.

-It’s also ideal for people who are traveling in groups, with family, or who want to make a day trip to Lake Atitlán.
+It’s also ideal for people traveling in groups, with family, or those looking to make a day trip to Lake Atitlán.
 Renting your own car gives you freedom and flexibility.

 Plus, driving in another country can be a fun way to add spice to your trip.